arcus/education_modules/sql_basics/sql_basics.md

 ### Quiz: Comments, WHERE, Null Values

 What has to change to make this code work?
 Select all that apply.
-You will be able to check your own work by making the corrections and seeing if the code runs!

 ```sql
 SELECT